boots-edu/textbook/source/text/10-webz-advanced/dialogs.md

 Popup returns a Notifier<string> which emits the text of the button pressed.
 We can subscribe to the returned value to be notified when the popup closed.

-Let’s examine this in detail:
+Let's examine this in detail:
 * attachTo (required): is the component that you want to attach the element to.
 Usually you will pass in this to specify the current component.
 * Message (required): The text inside the popup
 * Title (optional): The title for your popup, displayed at the top.